avine/formation-angular-base/doc/course/public/12_forms.md

 - So, your template looks like something familiar!

-- Here's a basic HTML form example with 3 fields:
+- Here's a basic HTML form example with three fields:
   - `name`, `email` (both required) and `message` (optional)

 ```html